vtrnnhlinh/vtrnnhlinh.github.io/_posts/2025-06-23-goh-literature-review-0.md

 related_publications: true
 ---

-At work I am assigned to learn about Mixture-of-Experts (MoE) but my mentor wants another specific approach to tailor-made to our problem.
+At work I am assigned to learn about Mixture-of-Experts (MoE) but my mentor wants another specific, tailor-made approach to our problem.

 I name it **Graphs-of-Heads** (GoH).